 A new project launched by Airdrie Citizens Advice Bureau and made possible by a grant from People’s Postcode Trust, a grant-giving charity funded entirely by players of People’s Postcode Lottery.
 Self help information is available below.

 The Action Beyond Courage project provides advice to women affected by or at risk of domestic abuse.
 Below you will find accessible online guides on the subjects we know you need information about, allowing you to make informed decisions to move forward in your journey away from an abusive relationship.
-You can also use the box at the bottom to get one-to-one advice via web chat and/or to arrange a face-to-face appointment.
+You can also use the box below to get one-to-one advice via web chat and/or to arrange a face-to-face appointment.

 1. What are my housing rights?